michaelmcandrew/civicrm-user-guide-gitbook/email/scheduled-reminders.md

 that he will remember to check that the event room is set up in the appropriate configuration with any equipment required.

-Scheduled reminders and privacy options {.western}
+Scheduled reminders and privacy options
 ---------------------------------------

 Scheduled reminders are still sent to contacts who have opted out of